skypilot-org/skypilot/docs/source/reservations/reservations.rst

     num_nodes: 2

-SkyPilot will utilize the capacity reservation as follows:
+SkyPilot will utilize the capacity reservation/block as follows:

-1. Find available capacity in your capacity blocks in ``us-east-2`` and ``us-west-2`` in the reservation ``cr-123456789a`` and ``cr-23456789ab``, respectively.
-Let's say 1 A100 instance capacity is available in ``us-east-2`` but no available capacity in ``us-west-2`` (as shown in the figure above).
+1. Query reservations/blocks in ``us-east-2`` and ``us-west-2`` in reservation ``cr-123456789a`` and ``cr-23456789ab``, respectively.
+Let's say:
-2. SkyPilot will first try to launch 2 nodes in ``us-east-2`` with 1 node coming from the reservation, and the rest 1 node as on-demand.
+   - 1 A100 instance capacity is available in ``us-east-2``,
+   - No available capacity in ``us-west-2``.
+2. SkyPilot calculates the pricing for all zones and finds that ``us-east-2`` is cheaper than ``us-west-2`` because the former is considered as 1 on-demand price for 2 nodes while the latter is 2 on-demand prices for 1 node.
-3. If it fails to find available an on-demand A100 instance in ``us-east-2``, it will automatically :ref:`failover <auto-failover>` to other clouds/regions/zones.
+3. If it fails to find available an on-demand A100 instance in ``us-east-2``, it will continue :ref:`automatically failover <auto-failover>` to other clouds/regions/zones for normal on-demand/spot instances.

 .. hint::